city41/rotary-bobble/README.md

 - `yarn install`
 - copy an untouched `pbobblen.zip`, that is intended for MAME, into the root directory of the repo
   - all zips are in gitignore, so the rom won't end up in the repo
-- change the path in `patchProm.ts` to your MAME rom directory, defaults to `/home/matt/mame/roms/pbobblen.zip`
+- change the path in `src/patchProm/patchProm.ts` to your MAME rom directory, defaults to `/home/matt/mame/roms/pbobblen.zip`
-- run `ts-node patchProm/patchProm.ts patches/replaceAngleSettingRoutine_regp1cnt_all7bits.json`
+- run `ts-node src/patchProm/patchProm.ts src/patches/replaceAngleSettingRoutine_regp1cnt_all7bits.json`

 Once patched, it will run in MAME if you start it on the command line.
 You can also run `yarn to-neosd` to create a .neo file.
 This requires [neosdconv](https://github.com/city41/neosdconv).
 I would prefer to use TerraOnion's NeoBuilder, but I've not gotten it to work properly.
 You will need to edit `scripts/toneosd.sh` and change my hardcoded paths.